the1an1722/CS370-GroupProject/README.md

 **System tray -** miniature icons located in the windows taskbar, at the bottom right corner of the computer screen.
 # **Requirement document**
 1. The user shall move the desktop pet around the desktop.

-1-1.
-The user shall move the desktop pet with the mouse.
-(Functional) 1-2.
-The system shall stay at the position that the user provides.
-(Functional) 1-3.
-The system shall execute immediately after user input.
+    1.1 The user shall move the desktop pet with the mouse.
+(Functional)

+    1.2 The system shall stay at the position that the user provides.
+(Functional)

+    1.3 The system shall execute immediately after user input.
 (Non-functional)

 2. The user shall be able to feed the desktop pet.
-3. The user shall be able to bathe the desktop pet.
-4. The user shall be able to access the utility tool from the desktop pet (like a calculator).
-5. The user shall hide/show the desktop pet.

     2.1 The user shall have item options to feed the desktop pet.
 (Functional)

     2.2 The user shall be able to see the images of food items in the feed menu.
 (Functional)

     2.3 The system shall respond with eating frames immediately after user request.
 (Non- functional)

     2.4 The system shall prompt the status to the user after the feeding.
 (Functional)

+3. The user shall be able to bathe the desktop pet.

     3.1 The user shall have item options to bath the desktop pet.
 (Functional)

     3.2 The user shall be able to see the images of bath items in the bath menu.
 (Functional)

     3.3 The system shall respond with bathing frames immediately after user request.
 (Non- functional)

     3.4 The system shall prompt the status to the user after the bathing.
 (Functional)

+4. The user shall be able to access the utility tool from the desktop pet (like a calculator).

     4.1 The user shall be able to select the utility tool by mouse.
 (Functional)

     4.2 The user shall be able to easily navigate the tool.
 (Non-functional)

     4.3 The system shall provide the tool the user needs after the request.
 (Non-functional)

+5. The user shall hide/show the desktop pet.

     5.1 The system shall not process.
 (Non-functional)

     5.2 The user shall be able to hide the desktop pet through the menu or the system tray..
 (Functional)

-5.3 The user shall be able to show the desktop pet from the system tray.
+    \1.
+User right click the application once5.3 The user shall be able to show the desktop pet from the system tray.
 (Functional)